kabhel/Fold_U/README.md

     -o PATH, --output PATH                Path to the directory containing the result files (scores and pdb)
                                           [default: ./results]
-    -a PATH, --dssp PATH                  Path to the dssp software binary [default: /usr/bin/mkdssp]
     -c NUM, --cpu NUM                     Number of cpus to use for parallelisation.
 By default using all available (0).
                                           [default: 0]